selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 By now you should have good grasp of how attention works, so let us first start with coding the scaled dot-product attention (as MHA is basically multiple scaled dot-product stacked together).
 Reference section is 3.2.1 Scaled Dot-Product Attention

-{add a copy button for these code blocks}

 ```python
 # try to finish this function on your own